The Boatniks: Plot

 Lieutenant Jordan, U.S. Coast Guard, responds to a number of pleas for help from civilian pleasure boat sailors around Southern California's Balboa Island.
-This type of event is typical of what the Coast Guard deals with on a regular basis, and is one of the reasons why Jordan has requested to transfer to a new station.
+This type of event is typical of what the Coast Guard deals with on a regular basis, and it is one of the reasons why Jordan has requested to transfer to a new station.
 He is handing over the reins to Ensign Tom Garland, a polite but remarkably clumsy fellow who will now report to Commander Taylor, a man who fought in World War II with Garland's father and holds him in high regard.

-Through a series of events, Garland's ineptitude as the station's new skipper is revealed.
-He repeatedly flounders in tending to the various minor issues plaguing the crowded waters' impatient travelers.
-It also does not take long for him to fall for Kate Fairchild, a "girl next door" who runs a local boat rental and sailing school spot on the coast.
+Garland's ineptitude as the new skipper of the cutter Point Maley is revealed.
+He repeatedly mishandles various minor issues plaguing impatient travelers on the crowded waterways.
+Despite his growing reputation, he quickly falls for Kate Fairchild, manager of a local boat rental and sailing school.
+In their initial meeting, Garland accidentally dumps a can of paint on her head.

-Meanwhile, three jewel thieves are making their way to Mexico while listening to reports of their pursuit.
-There's ringleader Harry Simmons, who poses as a yacht club "commodore" and dispatches orders to his two associates, Charlie, and Max.
-This trio has managed to steal a jewel collection, and they intend to smuggle them inside an assortment of casually hollowed food.
-They decide to rent a boat from Kate to make their way south of the border, although none of the three know how to sail.
+A trio of jewel thieves are making their way to Mexico while pursued by authorities.
+Ringleader Harry Simmons poses as a yacht club commodore and dispatches orders to his two associates, Charlie and Max, as they prepare to smuggle stolen jewels inside an assortment of hollowed food.
+They rent a boat from Kate, although none of them know how to sail.
+A picnic hamper with the jewel-laden food falls overboard and the trio makes repeated unsuccessful attempts to retrieve it.

+They finally hire a professional pearl diver, Chiyoko Kuni, who appears not to speak English but does recover the goods.
+Then, in perfect English, she demands many times the agreed fee.

-With Kate's suggestion that the crooks' suspicious behavior might indicate criminality, she and Tom begin to suspect that they are indeed the three men reported about in a newspaper article.
-Tom is right about the suspects, but Commander Taylor initially does not believe it.
-Ultimately, Tom is able to convince Taylor to retrieve the stolen jewels, and ensure that the jewel thieves are arrested.
-THe film ends when the boat is about to get into a collision with the abandoned sub like craft, which would have capsized the boat.
+After witnessing their suspicious behavior, Kate and Tom suspect that the trio are the three men sought by police.
+Commander Taylor does not believe it.
+Ultimately, Tom is able to convince Taylor to retrieve the stolen jewels and ensure that the jewel thieves are arrested.